cx-language/cx/docs/book/hello-world.md

 ## Syntax

-The syntax of C* is mostly similar to the C family of languages, but there are some stylistic differences worth noting:
+The syntax of C* is mostly similar to the C family of languages, but there are some minor differences intended to make the language slightly easier to read and write:

 - Semicolons are optional.
 - Parentheses around conditions of control flow statements (if, for, while, switch) are optional.

-However, to attract attention to more important differences, this documentation uses semicolons and parentheses even if not required.

 ### Comments